Eventual-Inc/Daft/docs/source/dataframe_comparison.rst

 * Extract/Transform/Load (ETL): Defining data pipelines that clean and process data for consumption by other users
 * Data Analytics: Analyzing data by producing summaries and reports

-Daft Dataframe focuses on Machine Learning/Deep Learning workloads that often involve Complex and unstructured data (images, video, audio, text documents and more).
+Daft Dataframe focuses on Machine Learning/Deep Learning workloads that often involve Complex media data (images, video, audio, text documents and more).

 Below we discuss some other Dataframe libraries and compare them to Daft.